nestjsplus/config/README.md

 └── package.json
 ```

-This would result in looking for a `dotenv`-formatted file in:
+This would result in the `ConfigManagerModule` looking for a `dotenv`-formatted file in:
 `myprojects/config/test.env`